DevonDeRaad/Chalcophaps.Sanger/raw.fastas/readme.md

-raw fasta alignments and locality information for each sample.
+raw fasta alignments for each gene.